cake-tech/cake_wallet/README.md

-# Cake Wallet for Android and iOS
+# Cake Wallet for Mobile and Desktop

 ## Open Source Multi-Currency Wallet